CiaranMoran27/Testing/Project/README.md

   - The Virginica species also has three outliers, one for sepal length and two for sepal width.
   - Having analysed the outliers from the boxplot it became apparent that one can deduce outlier information from a histogram also.
 If a large number of bins are set in the histogram the outlier will be obvious, however in this case where a medium value of bins were selected one can see potential outliers where there is a large difference between bin height and the probability densitry curve.(see fig X petal length).

-#Going one step further one could hypothesise the importance rank of the petal variables to a machine learning model as petal width > petal length.
 <br/>

 <p align="center">